 This study represents both sensory inputs and motor outputs entirely with spikes and applies reward modulated STDP reinforcement learning to the simplest sensor-motor task: point mass stabilization in a double well potential.
 Treating \emph{the number of independent synaptic bundles}, $N_b$, as a controllable parameter allows the number of sensor-to-motor synapses and motor neurons to be varied independently.
 This enables a comprehensive exploration of the parameter space.

 The analysis revealed three key findings:(i) learning remains stable only for neuron counts in the range of $6 \le N_m \le 20$,(ii) smaller $N_m$ leads to faster convergence, and (iii) learning progress is observed only when $N_b \le 8$.
-When $N_m<6$, the variance of the postsynaptic potential readout, as given by Eq.~\ref{eq:psp_readout}, becomes so large that the resulting spike motor command is scaled inappropriately for controlling the point mass (Fig.~\ref{fig:learning_results}(b)).
+When $N_m<6$, the variance of the postsynaptic potential readout, as given by Eq.~(\ref{eq:psp_readout}), becomes so large that the resulting spike motor command is scaled inappropriately for controlling the point mass (Fig.~\ref{fig:learning_results}(b)).
 Conversely, for $N_m>20$ the variance becomes too small to generate control inputs of sufficient magnitude.
 Finding (ii) follows because a larger variance at a small $N_m$ enhances the exploratory drive and accelerates learning.
 Finding (iii) is counterintuitive.
 Although more synapses should, in principle, increase representational power, learning actually proceeds better with fewer distinct weights.
 This effect is attributed to the final motor command being the sum of the positive and negative motor pool activities.
 Too many independent synaptic bundles cause frequent weight updates in opposing directions, which interferes with convergence.
 For example, when 10 positive motor neurons and 5 negative motor neurons fire simultaneously, the net force accelerates the point mass in the positive direction.
 When this movement is rewarded, the synapses that project to the positive pool are reinforced correctly.
 However, the synapses that project to the negative pool are reinforced incorrectly.
 Therefore, assigning more than eight distinct synaptic weights ($N_b > 8$) within a single sign motor pool reveals a spatial credit assignment problem.

-To analyze learning performance more precisely, the performance was plotted against the incorrect transition count.
-As shown in Fig.~\ref{fig:incorrect_count_vs_neurons} and Fig.~\ref{fig:learning_score_vs_incorrect_count_colored_df}, observations (i\~iii) are all consistently accounted for by this single measure.
+In fact, as shown in Fig.~\ref{fig:incorrect_count_vs_neurons} and Fig.~\ref{fig:learning_score_vs_incorrect_count_colored_df}, observations (i-iii) are all consistently accounted for by this single measure.